davy7125/polyphone/README.md

 ![logo](logo.png "logo")
 # Polyphone

-Polyphone is an open-source soundfont editor for creating musical instruments, available for Windows, Mac OS X and Linux.
+Polyphone is an multiplatform and open-source soundfont editor for creating musical instruments.

 ### Features

  * editing of sf2, sf3, sfz and sfArk file formats
- * compatible with jack and asio audio servers
+ * compatible with Jack and ASIO audio servers
- * built-in synthesizer, controlled by a virtual keyboard or midi signals
+ * built-in synthesizer, controlled by a virtual keyboard or MIDI signals
  * automatic recognition of root keys
  * automatic loop of samples
  * simultaneous editing of parameters